prajjwal1/prajjwal1.github.io/_pages/personal.md

 - The Subtle Art of not giving a F\*\*\* by Mark Manson
 - Atomic Habbits by James Clear
 - Essentialism by Greg Mckeown

+### Fiction
+- Digital Fortress (Dan Brown), read this when I was in ninth grade
+- Grapes of Wrath (John Steinbeck), didn't finish this.
+- No Plan B (Lee Child and Andrew Child), started reading this during Christmas 22 and finished in the first week of 2023
+- Fairy Tale (Stephen King), currently reading this.